 Flood Zone Notice

 New Jersey landlords must provide notice to tenants if a property is in a flood zone.
-This disclosure must be provided in the lease before it’s reviewed and signed.
-The disclosure must include specific language relating to the potential availability of flood insurance.
+This disclosure must be in the lease before it’s reviewed and signed.
+The disclosure must include specific language about the potential availability of flood insurance.

 FLOOD ZONE.
 The rental unit at ___________________ is in a confirmed flood zone.
 Please refer to the FEMA website for more information on emergency preparedness.